swiftlang/swift-foundation/Proposals/0002-date-interval-differences.md

 * Implementation: [apple/swift-foundation#330](https://github.com/apple/swift-foundation/pull/330)
 * Review: ([pitch](https://forums.swift.org/...))

-When filling out this template, you should delete or replace all of the text except for the section headers and the header fields above.
-For example, you should delete everything from this paragraph down to the Introduction section below.

-As a proposal author, you should fill out all of the header fields except `Review Manager`.
-The review manager will set that field and change several others as part of initiating the review.
-Delete any header fields marked *if applicable* that are not applicable to your proposal.

-When sharing a link to the proposal while it is still a PR, be sure to share a live link to the proposal, not an exact commit, so that readers will always see the latest version when you make changes.
-On GitHub, you can find this link by browsing the PR branch: from the PR page, click the "username wants to merge ... from username:my-branch-name" link and find the proposal file in that branch.

-`Status` should reflect the current implementation status while the proposal is still a PR.
-The proposal cannot be reviewed until an implementation is available, but early readers should see the correct status.

-`Bug` should be used when this proposal is fixing a bug with significant discussion in the bug report.
-It is not necessary to link bugs that do not contain significant discussion or that merely duplicate discussion linked somewhere else.
-Do not link bugs from private bug trackers.

-`Implementation` should link to the PR(s) implementing the feature.
-If the proposal has not been implemented yet, or if it simply codifies existing behavior, just say that.
-If the implementation has already been committed to the main branch (as an experimental feature), say that and specify the experimental feature flag.
-If the implementation is spread across multiple PRs, just link to the most important ones.

-`Previous Proposal` should be used when there is a specific line of succession between this proposal and another proposal.
-For example, this proposal might have been removed from a previous proposal so that it can be reviewed separately, or this proposal might supersede a previous proposal in some way that was felt to exceed the scope of a "revision".
-Include text briefly explaining the relationship, such as "Supersedes SE-1234" or "Extracted from SE-01234".
-If possible, link to a post explaining the relationship, such as a review decision that asked for part of the proposal to be split off.
-Otherwise, you can just link to the previous proposal.

-`Previous Revision` should be added after a major substantive revision of a proposal that has undergone review.
-It links to the previously reviewed revision.
-It is not necessary to add or update this field after minor editorial changes.

-`Review` is a history of all discussion threads about this proposal, in chronological order.
-Use these standardized link names: `pitch` `review` `revision` `acceptance` `rejection`.
-If there are multiple such threads, spell the ordinal out: `first pitch` `second review` etc.

 ## Introduction

-A short description of what the feature is.
-Try to keep it to a single-paragraph "elevator pitch" so the reader understands what problem this proposal is addressing.

-Add small but convenient, quality-assured methods on `DateInterval` to compute time and date intervals between date intervals to extend and complement existing comparison and intersection APIs.
+Add small but convenient, quality-assured methods on `DateInterval` for computing time and date intervals between other date intervals.

 ## Motivation

-Describe the problems that this proposal seeks to address.
-If the problem is that some common pattern is currently hard to express, show how one can currently get a similar effect and describe its drawbacks.
-If it's completely new functionality that cannot be emulated, motivate why this new functionality would help Swift developers create better Swift code.

-`DateInterval` could offer more API helping developers working with ranges of absolute moments in time.
+`DateInterval` could offer more APIs to help developers work with ranges of absolute moments in time.
 For example, a developer might be building a logbook, employment time planner or implementing a time based feature in a less specialised app.
 In a more complex case, the app may require users to enter start and end times for particular activities, arrange them in a particular sequence with some acceptable gap between (e.g. work here for 2 hours, work there for 1.5 hours and rest for 10 minutes with at most five minutes between, no overlaps, etc).
-This app would need to validate the intervals formed by the dates entered by at least: checking the intersections of intervals, measuring how much those intervals intersect by and/or measuring the time between them or by some moment. `DateInterval` would be an intuitive type to begin such an implementation with but developers would quickly hit a limit with its available interface and become responsible for implementing their logic and maintain its quality.
+This app would need to validate the intervals formed by the dates entered by at least: checking the intersections of intervals, measuring how much those intervals intersect by and/or by measuring the time between them.

+`DateInterval` would be an intuitive type to begin such an implementation with.
+However, developers would quickly hit a limit with its out-of-the-box utility and become responsible for proving a quality implementation.
+Further, the precedent set by other Foundation types forms our intuitions about what utility we should expect of it.

 ## Proposed solution

-Describe your solution to the problem.
-Provide examples and describe how they work.
-Show how your solution is better than current workarounds: is it cleaner, safer, or more efficient?

-This section doesn't have to be comprehensive.
-Focus on the most important parts of the proposal and make arguments about why the proposal is better than the status quo.

 I would like to suggest a set of small but delightful, quality-assured additions to `DateInterval` for computing the time or date interval between two, potentially non-intersecting date intervals: `timeIntervalSince:`, `dateIntervalSince:`.
 I would propose two overloads for these APIs: one taking `DateInterval` values and another taking `Date` values.

-Should a developer find themselves needing to compute values, these additions should feel intuitive because they bear a family resemblance to existing `Date` APIs.
-They extend the existing intersection APIs by signalling if two intervals intersect for a moment at opposing ends.
-They complement the comparison API by providing the past or future time between intervals.
+Should a developer find themselves needing to compute these values, the suggested additions should feel intuitive because they bear a family resemblance to existing `Date` APIs.
+These additions build on and complement existing intersection and comparision APIs.
+By easily indicating if two intervals intersect for a moment at opposing ends, developers can more easily determine special cases of intersection.
+By indicating if one interval is relative to another in the past or the future, the comparison offering is enriched.
 Effort has been put into expressively describing the computations — promoting readability — especially when developers may be tempted to settle for terse expressions.
-With the quality of these APIs assured, their convenience saving developers the cognitive load implementing, naming, testing and maintaining these computations, I would suggest these small but not-so-commonly needed additions would delight developers.
+With the quality of these APIs assured; the convenience saving developers the cognitive load implementing, naming, testing and maintaining these computations and; the presence of these small but not-so-commonly needed additions that match our intuitions about using Foundation; I would suggest these additions are delightful.

 ## Detailed design